Control Statements in C

-• Control statements themselves are statements, when they executed, a control structure controls the execution of other statements: e.g., deciding whether or not to execute some statement; deciding which one of a pair of statements to execute; re-executing a statement, etc.
+• Control statements in C themselves are statements, when they are executed, a control structure controls the execution of other statements: e.g., deciding whether or not to execute some statement; deciding which one of a pair of statements to execute; re-executing a statement, etc.

 • Many control structures make their decisions by evaluating boolean expressions.

-• Control structures includes, various formats of if statements, switch statements and the Loop control statements includes for, while and do-while statements.
+• Control structures include various formats of if statements, switch statements, and the Loop control statements include for, while, and do-while statements.

 • These Control statements determine the “flow of control” in a program and enable us to specify the order in which the various instructions in a program are to be executed by the computer.

-• Normally, high level procedural programming languages require/use following basic type of control statements : –
+• Normally, high-level procedural programming languages require/use the following basic type of control statements: –

 1. Sequence Control instructions/statements